 If you want to make negative past statement sentences, you need to include the “değil” word which means “not” in Turkish, plus the past tense personal suffix.
 The sentence structure is similar to what we learned in the Negative Present Statement sentences.

 - You weren’t relaxed.

 - O (bir) doktor değildi

 - They weren’t Turkish.

-Now that you know about positive past statement sentences, lets learn how to make some positive past questions.
-If you remember from the Day 3 lesson, the sentence order and most of the structure for making question sentences is the same with past questions, the only difference is the personal suffix “-dı/di” which we add right after the question word “-mı/-mi/-mu”.
+Now that you know about positive past statement sentences, let’s learn how to make some positive past questions.
+If you remember from the Day 3 lesson (Turkish Present To Be), the sentence order and most of the structure for making question sentences is the same with past questions, the only difference is the personal suffix “-dı/di” which we add right after the question word “-mı/-mi/-mu”.

 Most people have problems memorizing or basically understanding the vowel harmony for personal suffix and it may take some time until you can automatically place the correct personal suffix.
 But once you understand it, you won’t forget it that easily.

 - Sen rahat mıydın?

 - Were they employees?